roytang/blog/content/notes/2011/03/51682174847561728/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/51682174847561728/
+title: ''
 ---

-RT [@GeorgeBray](https://twitter.com/GeorgeBray/): Your mobile phone has more computing power than all of NASA in 1969.
+Your mobile phone has more computing power than all of NASA in 1969.
 NASA launched a man to the moon.
-We launch a bird i ...
+We launch a bird into pigs.